Close Menu

 Final Thought: All-in-all Download Festival 2013 was great.
 I had the time of my life.
 It was raining on-and-off constantly, and created mud/sludge by Saturday which was really fun, but tricky.
 I had my gum-boots, so wasn’t in any trouble.
 On Sunday it was almost completely dried up again.
 Queues were a bit long of toilets, but the men soon started improvising, as it ended up smelling a bit like piss by then.
 Food and booze was good and easy to buy.
 It was difficult getting merch, as they split it up in 3 different location, each selling different bands’ stuff.
 Transport and walking was worked out really well.
 Sound was good, sometimes a bit soft if you weren’t right in front.
 It also felt a bit crowded.
 Graspop Metal Meeting in Belgium hosts around 160,000 people, but there is more space per square meter.
 You can also get food, booze, merch, and right in front way easier.

-The bands were of top quality, and the sound too.
-Really enjoyed it both as a musician, and a fan.
+The bands were of top quality, and the sound too at Download Festival 2013.
+I really enjoyed it both as a musician, and a fan.
 SA festivals are on their way, we need to implement the token system.
 It works.
 The one thing SA has, that European festivals don’t, is open space.
 We can do big things.
 I was inspired by this fest, and ready to hit the scene head-on!

 Huge thanks to Chris Van Der Walt for letting me know about his experience at Download Festival 2013 in the UK.
 You can follow him on twitter via I think I owe the craziest bassist in SA Music a shot of tequila or three for sharing this with all of you, what do you think?